 Buy This Gift for the Study-Weary Geek Who Needs a Nap

 Let’s be honest.
-It’s extremely difficult not to make fun of someone wearing this gift, but the usefulness and comfort of the Ostrich Pillow cannot be denied.
-Ideal for constant travelers or students who need a short break from studying, the Ostrich Pillow is like a personal, mobile version of the Google Nap Pod.
-Also perfect for extreme introverts, they can escape into a darkened world of soft, plush comfort and avoid all interaction with humanity.
+It’s extremely difficult not to make fun of someone wearing this gift, but the usefulness and comfort of the Ostrich Pillow Lite cannot be denied.
+Ideal for constant travelers or students who need a short break from studying, the Ostrich Pillow Lite follows up on the popular Ostrich Pillow, which was like a personal, mobile version of the Google Nap Pod.

 - Related: 8 Geeky Soaps That Will Bring Some Fun into the Bathroom

 - Pros: Shuts out the majority of sound and light.
 Perfect for sleeping on a plane.
-Includes hand holes for adjusting headphones or tucking hands away when napping on a desk.
+Can also be used as a neck warmer on cold days.

 - Cons: Not for the self-conscious.
-You will look like a hammerhead shark ready for the next SyFy original creature movie “Landsharknado!”
 Also, not for international spies.
 Enemies can sneak up on you easily.

 Buy This Gift for the Gadget Geek Who Loves Everything Star Trek

 Bringing Star Trek-like communication to the modern world, the Onyx, created by OnBeep, is a wearable device that allows a team of people to communicate in real-time with just a tap of a button.
 Operating over Wi-Fi or LTE when connected to a smartphone or tablet, it’s a darn cool way to keep track of family at large venues (like theme parks) as well as chat with remote coworkers in the office.